tuzeynah/knight/README.md

 ## Download
 Download the latest release at the [releases section](https://github.com/tuzeynah/knight/releases/latest)

+## How to Use

+1. After downloading, inject it into **Lunar Client** using any manual injector (you can use Process Hacker, for example)
+2. Once in-game, press `Insert` to open the GUI
+3. Enable and configure modules and enjoy!

 ## Bugs or suggestions
 Bugs or suggestions should be reported at the [issues section](https://github.com/tuzeynah/knight/issues)